dannng/dannng.github.io/docs/tool_selection_factors.markdown

   - My first task is to assess the files in their original storage locations.
 If the materials are on legacy media, information in the [Inputs](#factor-inputs) factor, as well as [Appendix B: Tool inputs as compound input sets](#appendix-b-tool-inputs-as-compound-input-sets), will help identify criteria related to this need.
 <br>

-- Need to assess the files without altering the files or their filesystem metadata
+- Need to assess the files without altering the files or their file system metadata

   - As I need to ensure that my assessment does not alter the files or their file system metadata, reviewing the [Tool impact](#factor-tool-impacts) and [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) factors will help me assess tools against this criterion.
 <br>